-ROMARE BEARDEN: VISION & ACTIVISM presents examples of Bearden’s influences as an artist of social conscience and action.
+The exhibition presents examples of Romare Bearden’s influences as an artist of social conscience and action.
 Romare Bearden (1911–1988) recognized as one of the most important visual artists of the 20th Century, countered racial stereotypes with images drawn from history, literature, and the free world of his imagination.
-The exhibition, which is drawn from the Romare Bearden Foundation Collection, examines how he agitated for change through images and writing.
-Included are a diverse collection of original collage, watercolor, limited edition prints, reproductions, and rare archival material, including his magazine covers and editorial cartoons.
-The exhibition recently premiered at the new Black History Museum in Richmond, VA, in January, 2016.